ProfiterolePuff/nvita/README.md

-# nVITA -- The time-series attack algorithm
+# nVITA -- The adversarial attack algorithm for time series forecasting

 This is the repository for nVITA algorithm.